BeamNG/vscode-lrdb/Readme_dev.md

 ```
 Please do not commit this change, it will break in production.

+4) On the left side of VS Code, switch to the "Run and Debug" Tab
-3) Launch `Extension + Server`.
+5) Launch `Extension + Server`.
 Extension is the frontend, Server is your Debug adapter
-4) In the newly opened VS Code window, try to reproduce the crash or error, your exceptions should be logged.
+6) In the newly opened VS Code window, try to reproduce the crash or error, your exceptions should be logged.

 ## Publishing